 When you go shopping for healthful food, chances are good that you pay attention to the

 ingredient list.
 When it comes to textiles and household cleaning products, the same rules apply!
-This week, I’d like to talk about how paying attention labeling can affect your decision when opting to make a purchase of Textiles.
+This week, I’d like to talk about how paying attention to labeling can affect your decision when opting to make a purchase of Textiles.

 Changing how we care for the Earth can start in our clothing closet!
-Did you know that you can purchase bedding, towels and clothing made from organic fibers?
+Did you know that you can purchase bedding, towels, and clothing made from organic fibers?
 It’s true, a little digging and label-reading will enlighten the process.
 Organic, naturally grown fibers include:

 4. Cotton - (grown without pesticides, GMO’s or fertilizers)

 Not everyone wants to choose organic textiles.
 They may be more expensive to purchase or harder to maintain and keep clean.
 And that’s OK.
 What I think is equally as important is not contributing to landfills by purchasing “fast-fashion”.
 When choosing textiles, pay attention to quality, and purchase clothing that is durable and will last longer than a season.
-Maybe think about spending less by shopping at thrift shops, hosting clothing swaps...every little step makes a HUGE impact!
+Maybe think about spending less by shopping at thrift shops, or hosting clothing swaps...every little step makes a HUGE impact!

-If you’re seriously looking for organic clothing and paying attention to labels, then I would first suggestion you check out the Global Organic Text Standard, Not all clothing and linen manufacturers register with the GOTS, but if a product bears their certification, then you can be assured that environmentally processes were implemented every step of the way - from the harvesting of the raw materials, quality of the worker’s lives to the manufacturing.
+If you’re seriously looking for organic clothing and paying attention to labels, then I would first suggest you check out the Global Organic Text Standard, Not all clothing and linen manufacturers register with the GOTS, but if a product bears their certification, then you can be assured that environmentally processes were implemented every step of the way - from the harvesting of the raw materials, quality of the worker’s lives to the manufacturing.